 Cocorna is a true Colombian gem.
 Throughout three months in this country, only one other person I met knew of this place.
 Not only is Cocorna very close and accessible to Medellin, (1.5 hours) Cocorna is known as the San Gil of 10 years ago.
 Rafting, Paragliding and scenic valley views make this a tranquil Medellin getaway.

-This list was primarily made to help you plan and give you an idea of what I think are some places that shouldn’t be missed.
+- You plan and give you an idea of what I think are some places that shouldn’t be missed.
 (At least for your first time around).
 Also your trip is weather dependent.
 So it’s another variable you have to consider when visiting.
 However, take this list as you may and hope to see you one day in one of these places OR another part of the world.

 If, you’ve been to Colombia, do these 5 deserve their nominations to the Colombian Backpacking destinations list?

-Colombia Backpacking Destinations on my list
+Colombian Backpacking Destinations on my LIST

 - Ciudad Perdida